kubevirt/kubevirt/docs/components.md

 ## Networking

 We will try to leverage as much of Kubernetes networking plugin mechanisms (e.g. CNI).
-However, `virt-handler` may provide a plugin mechanism to allow network setup on a host, if the KubeVirt requirements do not fit into the Kubernetes storage scenarios.
+However, `virt-handler` may provide a plugin mechanism to allow network setup on a host, if the KubeVirt requirements do not fit into the Kubernetes network scenarios.

 Since host side preparation of network interfaces may not be enough, a cluster-wide [Network Controller](#network-controller) can be used to prepare the network.